MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/includes/quickstart-configure-auth.md

 * Configure Azure App Service Authentication and Authorization.
 * Add your app to the Allowed External Redirect URLs.

-During this tutorial, we will configure your app to use Microsoft authentication, which uses configuration within Azure Active Directory.
+During this tutorial, we'll configure your app to use Microsoft authentication.
 An Azure Active Directory tenant has been configured automatically in your Azure subscription.
+You can use Azure Active Directory to configure Microsoft authentication.

-To complete this tutorial, you will need to know the Backend URL for your application.
+You will need the URL of the Azure Mobile Apps service.
 The backend URL was provided when you created your project.

 ### Create an app registration